Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes/index.md

 face level as a prep for an inside turn; move slightly diagonally to the right on 1 and 2 to encourage the follower to move into the slot but do not move totally out of the slot; on 1 and 2 the follower will pass pas your left shoulder, do not cut her travel short.
-On 3 move your weight onto your right leg.
-On 4 bring your left foot next to your right foot while facing 9:00.
+On 3&4 move your weight onto your right leg collect-tap-return with your left foot while facing 9:00.
 You may choose to do a cross or a hook step as long as your weight ends on the left foot.
 For the handwork, on 3 and 4 (or 3&4 for the follower) use your left hand to lead an inside turn while using your right hand, which is placed between in the groove between the followers shoulder blades, to apply force to pull the follower back into the 12:00 direction; left hand is mostly for show.
 On 5&6, the follower will do an anchor step while facing 6:00 and you should be back in [starter] position.

 ### Dips